johnros/johnros.github.com/quotes.md

 - The real voyage of discovery consists not in seeking new landscapes, but in having new eyes-- Marcel Proust

+- Man is the most insane species.
+He worships an invisible God and destroys a visible Nature.
+Unaware that this Nature he’s destroying is this God he’s worshiping -- Hubert Reeves

 ## Work

 - If you want something done, ask a busy person to do it.
 The more things you do, the more you can do-- Ball, Lucille